 Known Limitations

-The FeatureForm widget is not yet at full parity with the functionality provided in the 3.x AttributeInspector widget.
-For example, there is currently no support for editing attachments or related feature attributes.
-Although, editing attachments is possible using the Editor widget.
+This widget is not yet at full parity with the functionality provided in the 3.x AttributeInspector widget.
+There is currently no support for editing attachments or related records solely within this widget, although it is possible to edit attachments and relationship data via the Editor widget.
+Please refer to the Editor documentation for any known limitations regarding this.

 - See also